bgarcial/sentia-assessment/README.md

 #### Facts about current customer deployment infrastructure.

 - The customer already using 2 MySQL servers behind and HAProxy to achieve HA.
-  So I would need to assure at least the same availability l
+  So I would need to assure at least the same availability
   - There is  here an opportunity to take advance of the [Azure Service-Level Agreements](https://docs.microsoft.com/en-us/learn/modules/explore-azure-infrastructure/6-service-level-agreements) under the perspective of the resources that this approach solution will be use.

 ---
 #### Initial Assumptions

-According to the customer requirements previously mentioned, the design considerations to keep in mind in order that the solution *"to be futureproof and expandable with new WordPress sites with minimal effort"* and the initial insights and question that arises to me; looks like I would need to create databases "on the fly".
+According to the customer requirements previously mentioned, the design considerations to keep in mind are:

+>*"to be futureproof and expandable with new WordPress sites with minimal effort"*

+And the initial insights and question that arises to me; looks like I would need to create databases *"on the fly"* (I could be wrong).

 So I decided these initial considerations for the architecture.

 **1. For MySQL databases Wordpress sites, I decided to use Azure SQL for MySQL as an external service to**: